Learn about Lightning Protection of Container Houses

 Such “infiltrations” of our interior installations will also take place from nearby lightning strikes (which are much more likely to happen than a direct strike).
 Simply speaking every wire, be it the power grid, telephone lines or coaxial (TV and Internet) cables will pick-up fractions of electromagnetic energy from lightning strikes and spread it along the networks.
 These short “bursts” of energy will manifest as voltage spikes well above standard 110/220Vac amplitudes and will destroy unprotected equipment.
 The sad fact is that modern houses are “stuffed” with sensitive electronics so the damage may be very costly.

 Note that fiberoptic cables (unless armored with a metal sheath for mechanical protection) will not be part of the lightning discharge path.

 Surge Protecting Devices (SPD)

-The surge protecting devices are connected between power lines and ground.
+The surge protection devices are connected between power lines and the ground.
 Most typical solutions are based on: